Data protection

 Legal basis

-If you have consented that data from you can be processed and stored by integrated social media elements, this consent is considered the legal basis of the data processing (Art.
+If you have consented to your data being processed and stored by integrated social media elements, this consent is the legal basis for data processing (Art.
 6 para.
-1 lit. a DSGVO).
-In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
+1 lit. a GDPR).
+In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
 6 para.
 1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
 Nevertheless, we only use the integrated social media elements if you have given your consent.
 Most social media platforms also set cookies in your browser to store data.
-That is why we recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie policy of the respective service provider.
+We therefore recommend that you read our data protection text on cookies carefully and consult the privacy policy or cookie guidelines of the respective service provider.

 LinkedIn also processes your data in the USA, among other places.
 We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This may be accompanied by various risks to the lawfulness and security of data processing.
+This may entail various risks for the legality and security of data processing.

-Through our social media presence, your data is also processed in the USA, among other places.
-The legal basis for this data transfer is the adequacy decision adopted by the European Commission on 10.07.2023 for the so-called EU-US Data Privacy Framework.
+Through our social media presences, your data is also processed in the USA, among other places.
+The legal basis for this data transfer is the adequacy decision adopted by the European Commission on July 10, 2023 for the so-called EU-US Data Privacy Framework.
 This contains framework conditions that are intended to serve as suitable guarantees for the secure transfer of data between the EU and the USA.
 The prerequisite for this is that US companies join the EU-US Data Privacy Framework by committing to fulfill detailed data protection obligations.
-This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google for (non-HR data).
+This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google, for (non-HR data).

 We have tried to provide you with the most important information about data processing by LinkedIn.
-At https://www.linkedin.com/legal/privacy-policy you can find out more about the data processing of the social media network LinkedIn.
+You can find out more about data processing by the social media network LinkedIn at https://www.linkedin.com/legal/privacy-policy.

 c.
 Facebook